-- Children have the opportunity to self-assess their level of proficiency in the official language. - Children can use several objective measures to check their language skills. - Schools have a sufficient number of qualified staff to teach the official language. - Children have the opportunity to get more teaching support/hours of the official language if they need it. - Children have opportunities and feel welcome to speak their home language at school. - Newly arrived children have access to communication, classes, and knowledge assessment in their home language or the language they speak more fluently than the official language.
+Children have the opportunity to self-assess their level of proficiency in the official language.

+Children can use several objective measures to check their language skills.

+Schools have a sufficient number of qualified staff for the official language teaching.

+Children have the opportunity to get more teaching support/hours of the Slovene language if they need it.

+Children have an opportunity and feel welcome to speak their home language at school.

+Newly arrived children have an opportunity for communication, classes, and knowledge assessment in their home language or the language they speak more fluent than the official language.